supermegaelf/adspower-linux/README.md

 # Automated Desktop and AdsPower Installer for Linux VPS

 This script automates the setup of a desktop environment and AdsPower on your Linux VPS, making it easy to manage multiple bots or nodes.
-All you need to do is provide a non-root username and password for your remote desktop connection, and the script will handle the rest.

 ## How to Use the Installer Script